-CHRI · Updating An Existing State Criminal History
+Crime & Safety · Updating An Existing Criminal History Record

-The WSP Criminal History Support (CHS) Unit maintains the complete and accurate criminal history record information (CHRI) of the statewide criminal records repository as well as Washington State records maintained by the Federal Bureau of Investigation.
+The WSP Criminal History Section (CHS) maintains the complete and accurate criminal history record information (CHRI) of the statewide criminal records repository as well as Washington State records maintained by the Federal Bureau of Investigation.

-Copies of orders may be provided to the CHS Unit to update criminal history records by fax, electronic mail, or regular mail.
+Copies of court orders may be provided to the CHS to update criminal history records by fax, electronic mail, or regular mail.
 Please see our contact information below.

 Dismissal: RCW 10.97.030 (4)

 A decision not to prosecute, a dismissal, or acquittal, except when the acquittal is due to a finding of not guilty by reason of insanity.

 This information is considered non-conviction and is not disseminated to the public.
 However, this information will remain available for law enforcement inquiries for the maximum state record retention period.
 This information may only be deleted pursuant to RCW 10.97.060 or upon an order from the court of jurisdiction.